 Waters in the St. Francis basin, which contains the L'Anguille River watershed, are designated for propagation of fish and wildlife, primary and secondary contact recreation, and domestic, agricultural, and industrial water supplies.
 The three segments of the St. Francis basin are discussed as one unit due to the consistent nature of the water quality.

 The entire St. Francis River Basin contains 933.1 stream miles with approximately 14 percent designated as outstanding resources.
 The L'Anguille River watershed contains 268 miles of streams.

 The overriding impact of land use on water quality can be seen in this segment.
 Essentially all of the streams within these segments have high turbidity and silt loads carried into the streams from row crop agriculture activities.
 This condition was encouraged by the drainage of lowland areas and by ditching and the channelization of streams to facilitate the runoff.
-The continuation of such activities and the continuous maintenance dredging of the ditches and streams has aggravated and further deteriorates the conditions.

-Figure 16.1 Map of L'Anguille River Watershed
+Map of L'Anguille River Watershed